Schuch666/TEMPO_Training/README.md

 ncea tempo_hourly_hcho_2024-07-* tempo_monthly_hcho_2024-07.nc
 ```

-To start to work with the processed files
+To start to work with the TEMPO processed files

 ```r